 Anyways, one of our “dance mom buddies” is actually dad.
 He chimed in to the conversation and told us about his super easy homemade pancakes recipe he makes for his kids all the time.
 Not gonna lie, I was a little surprised to hear he had a great pancake recipe up his sleeve but I loved it!
 So awesome when you see men helping out in the kitchen and even more amazing that he had a pancake recipe memorized!
 He shared the recipe with us mom’s and I gave it a whirl.
 My kids ate them up.
 (I ate them up!)

-After making them for a few months, it’s become my pancake go-to.
+After making them for a few months, this homemade pancakes recipe become my pancake go-to.
 They are fluffy and easy, great flavor.
 The recipe actually calls for an egg.
 I love it when pancakes have eggs in them.
 The egg adds to the flavor and the extra protein is nice.
 I throw all the ingredients into my Blendtec and press the batter setting and let it mix!